freelandr/aws-kibworth-client/README.md

 # Kibworth Web App

-This repository contains the resources associated with the web application for the [Kibworth Ancestry Project](http://kibworth-web.s3-website-us-east-1.amazonaws.com/).
+This repository contains the web application for the [Kibworth Ancestry Project](http://kibworth-web.s3-website-us-east-1.amazonaws.com/).

 ## Build and run